VARID-XR/VARID-plugin-unreal/README.md

   - GPU - anything from NVIDIA GTX 1060 or Radeon RX 580 upwards (for minimum VR support).
   - Display resolution:
     - Desktop monitor - we recommend minimum of 1920x1080.
 Any less than this and the constrast FX will have limited spatial frequencies attenuation.
 See 'Pyramids & Mipmaps' below for more details.
-    - VR - we recommend ~4k display (left eye + right eye) e.g. VIVE Pro HMD.
+    - VR - we recommend ~4k display (left eye + right eye) e.g. VIVE Pro HMD or HP Omnicept
+  - VARID currently does not run on mobile as the required post processing is not currently implemented on mobile.
+It may be possible to enable this via a custom engine build however this has not been tested.

 ## How to...